kunalspathak/kunalspathak.github.io/_posts/2021-04-15-Loop-Alignment.md

 Aligning the loop is beneficial if the loop is small.
 As the loop size grows, the effect of padding disappears.
 Imagine a loop that is 62 bytes long and need at least 2 32B chunks to fit.
 It might not be sensible to add 31 bytes padding for such loop since fetching two chunks of loop might hide the gain obtained from padding.
 Additionally, the CPU will spend cycles on 31 bytes NOP if it falls on the code path and that can adversely affect the performance of the code.

-#### Aligned loop

-3. Aligned loops: It can happen that the first instruction of the loop is already at the 32B boundary and in such cases, no extra padding would be needed.

-4. Slightly aligned loops: There can be cases where although the first instruction of the loop is not at 32B boundary, but it is at offset such that the entire loop body still fits in the same 32B chunk.
-E.g., if the loop size is 24 bytes, and if it starts anywhere between mod(32)+0 ~ mod(32)+7 , it will still fit inside a single 32B chunk and in such cases, we can skip aligning the loop.
-If this heuristics is not taken in account, we can run into cases where a loop starts from mod(32)+1, and since it is not at the mod(32) address, we add extra 31 bytes to align it to next 32B chunk.

 #### Padding placement